 You will see women dressed up in the traditional clothes of the Zapotec people selling huge bulbs of garlic and onion on the floor.

-You’ll see them selling handmade Barro Negro pottery of the region, and inciting you to try their chapulines (fried grasshoppers).
+You’ll see them selling handmade Barro Negro pottery of the region, and inviting you to try their chapulines (fried grasshoppers).

 And sometimes, you might find that you can’t even communicate in Spanish because they still speak pre-Columbian languages.